Spectrum Skillz – Curriculum designed to address the specific needs of differently- abled children.

 Autism Spectrum Disorder (ASD) is a brain-based syndrome that is characterized by impaired communication and social interactions.
-However, the implications of ASD on the development of a child can impact other areas.
+However, ASD can also impact a child’s development in other areas.
 Since ASD affects communication, cognitive development is affected, and difficulty with learning can result.

 To be clear, though, ASD is not a learning disorder.
 In fact, children with ASD usually have average to above-average intelligence.
-The problem is that the communication difficulties that they have impact learning directly because their language skills are underdeveloped.
+The problem is that their communication difficulties impact learning directly because their language skills are underdeveloped.
 Because they have difficulty when listening and speaking, learning things in the same manner as others can be problematic.
-Which is why it is important to understand the different ways that learning is affected by them.
+This is why it is important to understand the different ways they learn.

 Children with ASD can struggle with focus and attention.
-One of the reasons is because they may either over or under react to sensory stimuli.
+One of the reasons is that they may either over or underreact to sensory stimuli.
 At times, they may appear not to be listening to people speaking to them, but other times they may be very bothered by even the quietest of noises.
 Children with ASD also tend to have a very narrow range of interests, which makes it difficult for them to focus on learning new and different things.

 The Spectrum SKILLZ program was developed to work exclusively with children on the spectrum.
 The biggest benefit of this program is that it helps develop the child as a whole… a place where many other programs fall short.
 Our Spectrum SKILLZ program uses game-based learning as a tool to help students develop skills they are lacking.
 This essentially aids them in developing language and focus.
 Because the program is geared towards children with ASD, great care was taken to make sure there are opportunities to enhance language skills and focused attention.

-For example, in the drill “I Like” students practice having good listening by demonstrating their ability to listen to their friends by going around in a circle and sharing things that they like from the topic chosen by the instructor.
-This will challenge them mentally by requiring them to listen to their peers and be able to repeat what their friend said as well as add something about their self.
+For example, in the drill “I Like,” students practice good listening by demonstrating their ability to listen to their friends by going around in a circle and sharing things they like from the topic chosen by the instructor.
+This will challenge them mentally by requiring them to listen to their peers and be able to repeat what their friends said as well as add something about themselves.
 This drill assists with focus, attention, and language development.

-With the Spectrum SKILLZ program, children with ASD now have a resource that can help them develop in areas that are more difficult for them and areas that are underdeveloped in comparison to their non-ASD peers.
+With the Spectrum SKILLZ program, children with ASD now have a resource that can help them develop in areas that are more difficult for them and underdeveloped compared to their non-ASD peers.
 By using game-based learning techniques by highly trained instructors, children with ASD can simultaneously improve in all areas of development.